A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Results

 \subsubsection{Reported severity}

 Although not the most listed challenge, \textit{overstated severity} was ranked fourth ($L=9$, $\pi=0.096$) compared to other challenges during the bug bounty report review process.
 However, \textit{validating impact} was the third most listed challenge and ranked fifth ($L=11$, $\pi=0.085$), respectively.
+Alomar et al. \cite{alomar2020bugs} also provide evidence that CVSS scoring and vulnerability rating mechanisms are insufficient when assessing vulnerability severity, and how misunderstood impact could result in closing reports.
+Further, Akgul et al.\cite{akgul2023BBHperspectives} reveal that hunters' dissatisfaction with responses, e.g., downgraded severities, are particularly challenging to deal with.
 Related characteristics include \textit{feedback capabilities} for report reviewers as a helpful feature ($L=6$, $\pi=0.122$) and a bug hunter \textit{reputation system} ($L=4$, $\pi=0.145$) as the second most wanted feature.

 Several interviewees felt that the severity reported by bug hunters was exact or close enough to the actual severity in a real-world software deployment context ($I=6$), two of which described how hunters only seemed to initially run security tooling or glance at the source code without setting it up before submitting a bug bounty report, and hunters did not ``learn the software.''
+On the other hand, Akgul et al. \cite{akgul2023BBHperspectives} found that hunters feel unclear scopes pose additional challenges, e.g., not knowing what constitutes a valid vulnerability.
 In our interpretation, understanding the source code is a core component of calculating severity because, without it, the context in which the security bug exists may overestimate its actual severity.

-A majority of interviewees argued how they received reports where the severity was ``overstated'' or ``inflated'' compared to the actual security impact on the software ($I=11$).
+A majority of interviewees argued how they received reports where the severity was ``overstated'' compared to the actual security impact on the software ($I=11$).
 Further, interviewees noticed that these reports consisted of attack vectors assuming administrative privileges ($I=7$).
-One interviewee described such attacks as ``shooting themselves in the foot'' and not a priority since ``admin isn't likely to sabotage their own piece of software''.
+One interviewee described such attacks as ``shooting themselves in the foot'' and not a priority since ``admin isn't likely to sabotage their own piece of software'' (P11).